 25011 in charge of November 9th’s 20.47 Perth - Carlisle created sparks of its own when severe arcing occurred between one of the hinged engine room roof covers and the overhead line equipment at Motherwell.
 The train was placed in the Shieldmuir Loop, with power turned off to allow for further investigation.
 At least two other services were delayed because of the errant 25011.

-During December an influx of Western’s into South Wales allowed them to replace Class 25’s on the Margam - Trostre/Velindre steel coil workings.
-At the same time pairs of Class 25’s began working the iron ore trains between Port Talbot Docks & Llanwern Steelworks.
+During December an influx of Westerns into South Wales allowed them to replace Class 25s on the Margam - Trostre/Velindre steel coil workings.
+At the same time pairs of Class 25s began working the iron ore trains between Port Talbot Docks & Llanwern Steelworks.
 In the Bristol area the Avonmouth duties were taken over by a Class 25.
 A new diagram at Cardiff saw a Class 25 work an early morning Cardiff - Swansea parcels, a Margam - Crewe working followed by an evening Crewe - Cardiff parcels.
 On December 9th (a Sunday) eight additional freights ran from Margam to Knighton & Toton, three powered by Class 37s, the remainder by Western Region allocated Class 25s.
 All worked as far was Washwood Heath, returning to the west as light engines or with a freight train.

 December, a month already challenged by the petrol crisis, was further marred by an ASLEF ‘go slow’, with the rule book strictly adhered to causing many operating difficulties and delays.
-Defects that failed locomotives ranged from broken speedometers (thus immobilising nearly all the 4-SUB’s, 4-EPB’s & 2-EPB’s) to defective windscreen washers, missing windscreen wipers and broken seat springs!
+Defects that failed locomotives ranged from broken speedometers (thus immobilising nearly all the 4-SUBs, 4-EPBs & 2-EPBs) to defective windscreen washers, missing windscreen wipers and broken seat springs!
 Draughty cabs were reported as the reason for the curtailment of Waterloo & City line services during the dispute.
 Particularly badly hit were the London commuter services.
 The ‘go slow’ started on 13th, with no traffic at all on Sundays.
 The WCML lost about fifty percent of its services, those that did run made extra stops - this drew the ire of the drivers who then claimed they were ‘specials’ which required a secondman in the cab!
 A serious derailment at Northchurch tunnel did not help matters.
-On 19th the serious derailment of 1007 on an Oxford service at West Ealing led to the loss of ten lives, the ASLEF action at Old Oak Common was called off whilst the clean-up and return to regular service was sorted out.
+On 19th the tragic derailment of Class 52 No.1007 on an Oxford service at West Ealing led to the loss of ten lives, the ASLEF action at Old Oak Common was called off whilst the clean-up and return to regular service was sorted out.
 Once some sort of normal service had been resumed, the ‘go-slow’ from Old Oak crews was reinstated.
-At Stratford on December 16th when no trains were running the depot was filled with over eighty locomotives - ER Class 46’s were frequent visitors to the Works.
+At Stratford on December 16th when no trains were running the depot was filled with over eighty locomotives - ER Class 46s were frequent visitors to the Works.
 The LTS - Fenchurch Street services were decimated, occasional services did run, but of little use to the commuters on this route.
 On the GN route the disruption was much less severe, but with some issues with the coaching stock rosters and congestion at Kings Cross as incoming locomotives became trapped at the buffers.